nrmkirkwood/nrmkirkwood.github.io/_projects/fumehoodfred.md

 FRED works by alerting researchers when they leave open their 'fume hoods' (cupboards where chemicals are handled).
 The data from a trial over 2 months in a real lab shows that each fume hood used an estimated 33% less energy after FRED was installed, corresponding to about 3.3 tCO2e avoided per fume hood.

+I've recently noticed an [incredible similar device being described in a peer-reviewed publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8560830/).
+Their results are encouragingly similar and validate that this is a good idea and the results are verifiable.

 ## All the details
 ### The need to reduce our energy demand